-In light of the ConnectMenlo EIR and Initial Study's many inadequacies, below are specific scoping requests for the EIR, which the City must address in the EIR to evaluate adequately the potential environmental impacts of the Project on the District and its students.
+The District submits these comments in order to preserve its concerns regarding the proposed scope and content of the focused EIR.
+Below are specific scoping requests for the EIR, which the City must address in the focused EIR to evaluate adequately the potential environmental impacts of the Project on the District.